handymic/mumgo/README.md

 GO package to build mumble client bot.

-NOTE: this is still very much work in progress ... use it at ur own risk.
+NOTE: this is still very much work in progress, & isnt usable yet.

 ## Usage